AlexIoannides/aitoolz/src/aitoolz/resources/pkg_templates/README.md

 ## Developer Setup

-Install the package as an [editable dependency](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), together with all the developer tools required to format code, check types and run tests.
+Install the package as an [editable dependency](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), together with all the developer tools required to format code, check types and run tests:

 ```text
 $ pip install -e ".[dev]"